KITTEN: A Knowledge-Integrated Evaluation of

-Recent advancements in text-to-image generation have significantly enhanced the quality of synthesized images.
-Despite this progress, evaluations predominantly focus on aesthetic appeal or alignment with text prompts.
-Consequently, there is limited understanding of whether these models can accurately represent a wide variety of realistic visual entities — a task requiring real-world knowledge.
-To address this gap, we propose a benchmark focused on evaluating Knowledge-InTensive image generaTion on real-world ENtities (i.e., KITTEN).
-Using KITTEN, we conduct a systematic study on the fidelity of entities in text-to-image generation models, focusing on their ability to generate a wide range of real-world visual entities, such as landmark buildings, aircraft, plants, and animals.
-We evaluate the latest text-to-image models and retrieval-augmented customization models using both automatic metrics and carefully designed human evaluations, with an emphasis on the fidelity of entities in the generated images.
-Our findings reveal that even the most advanced text-to-image models often fail to generate entities with accurate visual details.
-Although retrieval-augmented models can enhance the fidelity of entities by incorporating reference images during testing, they often over-rely on these references and struggle to produce novel configurations of the entity as requested in creative text prompts.
+Recent advances in text-to-image generation have improved the quality of synthesized images, but evaluations mainly focus on aesthetics or alignment with text prompts.
+Thus, it remains unclear whether these models can accurately represent a wide variety of realistic visual entities.
+To bridge this gap, we propose Kitten, a benchmark for Knowledge-InTegrated image generaTion on real-world ENtities.
+Using Kitten, we conduct a systematic study of recent text-to-image models, retrieval-augmented models, and unified understanding and generation models, focusing on their ability to generate real-world visual entities such as landmarks and animals.
+Analyses using carefully designed human evaluations, automatic metrics, and MLLMs as judges show that even advanced text-to-image and unified models fail to generate accurate visual details of entities.
+While retrieval-augmented models improve entity fidelity by incorporating reference images, they tend to over-rely on them and struggle to create novel configurations of the entities in creative text prompts.

 author={Huang, Hsin-Ping and Wang, Xinyi and Bitton, Yonatan and Taitelbaum, Hagai and